Ghanim Al-Maadheed

-Ghanim Salah Ali Al-Maadheed (born 1993 in Doha) is a Qatari racing driver who currently competes in the 2025 GT World Challenge Europe for QMMF by Saintéloc Racing.
+Ghanim Salah Ali Al-Maadheed (born 1993 in Doha) is a Qatari racing driver who last competed in the 2025 GT World Challenge Europe for QMMF by Saintéloc Racing.

 Career

 24H Series

 Al-Maadheed's professional racing debut came towards the end of the 2024 24H Series, where he joined HRT Performance to compete in the 24 Hours of Barcelona.
 He would be joined by fellow Qataris Ibrahim Al-Abdulghani and Abdulla Al-Khelaifi, as well as German driver Julian Hanses to drive the No. 931 Porsche 992 GT3 Cup.
 During the 24 Hour races, points are awarded at the 12-Hour mark in the race to all teams.
 Al-Maadheed and HRT were leading the race at the 12-Hour mark.
 They would go on to win the race.
 This was significant for Al-Maadheed, as it was his first win in any professional series and he had won in his debut.